 International Economics Major

 Ninety-two percent of the world’s economic growth is in markets outside of the United States.
-(Source: U.S. Chamber of Commerce, 2012)
+(Source: U.S. Chamber of Commerce, 2012).
+The ability to speak more than one language is critical to succeed in business in Europe, Asia, and Latin America, according to 88 percent of executive recruiters from those regions.
+(Source: Korn/Ferry International, 2005).

 Want to be a part of it?

-To help you prepare for careers in global business, nonprofits, or government, the curriculum combines rigorous coursework in the Department of Economics with advanced training in French, Italian, or Spanish language and culture through the Department of Romance Languages and Literatures.
+To help you prepare for careers in global business, nonprofits, or government, the curriculum combines rigorous qualitative training in the Department of Economics with advanced coursework in French, Italian, or Spanish language and culture through the Department of Romance Languages and Literatures.

 The major also provides you with opportunities for study abroad as well as overseas internships and research projects.